alonzi/monte-carlo/README.md

 3. Write a Monte Carlo simulation for 52 doors (i.e. the deck of cards example)
 4. Write a Monte Carlo simulation for something you see in your everyday life

-## If you complete this then Hussain will be like:
+## If you complete the Homework then Hussain will be like:
 ![](https://github.com/alonzi/monte-carlo/blob/75498d1484574ba3b86412343f652886f71b2c24/images/happy-fan.jpg)

 # N.B.